azurblau82-COH/javascript-challenge/README.md

 Both Levels 1 (required) and 2 (optional) have been completed in this homework.

+In the "static" folder: The app.js file holds the code to populate the table, create the Date Search and set multiple filters and search for UFO sightings.

 The index.html file contains the code for the webpage with customization.

-The app.js file holds the code to populate the table, create the Date Search and set multiple filters and search for UFO sightings.

 Note: Comments were added in the js code to indicate several special features added to the webpage.
 These include: